RSS feed

 Category Archives: Weddings, funerals,graduations, and other occasions

-What You Say If You Forget A Birthday Or Other Important Occasion Whatyousay.com found an excellent sample letter in L.Sue Baugh’s Handbook for Practical Letter Writing.
-We have included it here, with a few modifications, so that you can use … Continue reading
+What You Say If You Forget A Birthday Or Other Important Occasion I found an excellent sample letter in L.Sue Baugh’s Handbook for Practical Letter Writing.
+We have included it here, with some modifications of my own.
+Here are words to … Continue reading

 Posted in Weddings, funerals,graduations, and other occasions, Writing/How To Write letters, notes,articles, email, books

-Tagged "Handbook for Practical Letter Writing, 99 Ways To Get More Out of Every Day, gene griessman, how to apologize for missing a birthday, how to write a letter or email, L.Sue Baugh, letter writing, sample letter of apology, whatyousay.com
+Tagged how to apologize for missing a birthday, how to write a letter or email, L.Sue Baugh, letter writing, sample letter of apology, The Words Lincoln Lived By, What do you say in a letter Of apology if you forget?, whatyousay.com, words to use if you forget something important

 Writing Personal Notes: Should They Be Hand-Written?